nboufford/prov-comprehension-artifacts/README.md

-# Reproducibility Artifacts for "The Case for Comprehension via Provenance"
+# Reproducibility Artifacts for "Computational Experiment Comprehension using Provenance Summarization"

-In the paper "The Case for Comprehension via Provenance", we present a text-based summarization method for provenance graphs and perform a user study to evaluate users' preference compared to node-link diagrams for reproducibility tasks.
+In the paper "Computational Experiment Comprehension using Provenance Summarization", we present a text-based summarization method for provenance graphs and perform a user study to evaluate users' preference compared to node-link diagrams for reproducibility tasks.

 Our evaluation uses a Jupyter notebook to anayze and plot the study data.
 We also provide our code for summarizing provenance graphs.